 Key Stage 1 - The National Curriculum

 In Key Stage 1, the national curriculum programme of study for mathematics is followed and each year group covers work suitable for the needs and abilities of children within the class.
+We teach maths in a very practical manner using a concrete, pictorial and abstract approach to the teaching of concepts and skills.
+We follow the White Rose Maths programme and support our teaching with Power Maths resources.
 By the end of year 2 the full programme would have been delivered.

 Each class covers mathematical content in daily maths sessions and through their topic work.